 - Drivers should not speed to maintain a "caravan."
 Each vehicle should have its own set of directions.
 On long trips, students should make arrangement to meet at pre-determined points along the route.

 - University insurance does not cover transportation in fifteen passenger vans.
 Fifteen passenger vans are not permitted to be used for any student organization’s travel needs.
 Any group found using a fifteen passenger van for any travel may be subject to disciplinary action and will lead to a suspension of travel privileges for the group.

-- The meters on Prospect Avenue are located in the Princeton Borough.
-If you plan to use this as your pick-up location, you need to coordinate with the Princeton Borough Parking Department.
+- Prospect Avenue is located in the Princeton Township (i.e., The Street does not belong to the University).
+If you would like to use this as your pick-up/drop-off location, you must coordinate with the Office of Parking & Transportation and the Princeton Township Parking Department.

 - Inquire in advance what the company's policy is regarding tipping the driver

 - Flight arrangements should be made through University Travel (email@example.com).